tkellen/js-autosuggest/README.md

-# a lightweight autosuggest plugin for usage on goingslowly.com
+# a lightweight jQuery plugin for autosuggest searching on goingslowly.com

 ### initialization options
     $('#autosuggest').autosuggest(